-

 Car vs. Train

-A Fairfield police officer speaks the a tow truck crew in the reflection of the windshield of a Kia Sedan that was struck by a train Thursday evening on Bobmeyer Road.
+A Fairfield police officer speaks to the tow truck crew in the reflection of the windshield of a Kia Sedan that was struck by a train Thursday evening on Bobmeyer Road.
 Police said they believe the vehicle was unoccupied at the time of the accident.

 -